Azareal/Gosora/README.md

 Discord Server: https://discord.gg/eyYvtTf

+If you like this software, please give it a star and give us some feedback :)

+If you dislike it, please give us some feedback on how to make it better!
+We're always looking for feedback.
+We love hearing your opinions.
+If there's something missing or something doesn't look quite right, don't worry!
+We plan to change many things before the alpha!

 # Features
 Basic Forum Functionality.
 All of the little things you would expect of any forum software.
 E.g. Moderation, Custom Themes, Avatars, and so on.